Tree trimming and tree pruning for the health of your trees is critical

 At Carolina Tree Care, we take a customized approach to your tree trimming and pruning needs.
 We may be removing dead branches to promote tree health or healthy branches to improve a view.
 We may be shaping trees purely for aesthetic purposes or correcting structural imperfections to promote longevity.
-We may be training a young tree to grow properly or removing diseased limbs that have an insect infestation.
+We may be trimming young trees to grow properly or removing diseased limbs that have an insect infestation.
+We want to share the tree trimming 101 with you.

-Regardless of your needs, Carolina Tree Care will create a detailed action plan for each individual tree and the pruning work to be performed.
+Regardless of your needs, whether you’re interested in when to trim trees or looking to enroll a yard management plan, Carolina Tree Care will create a detailed action plan for each individual tree and desired outcome.

 Headquartered in Concord, NC, we proudly offer tree trimming and pruning services across the Charlotte, Greensboro, Raleigh, Durham and Winston-Salem greater metropolitan areas—and are ready to work with you.